Mattiflexx/Python_exercises/README.md

-Hi my name is Matti.
+Hi my name is Matthias.
 I am a new to coding and programming.
 I am learning python and this is my fourth week.
 I got an exercise to write a BlackJack program.